Utility to rename, remove, and copy files/dirs using your editor

 Empty deleted directories are removed.

 Renamed temporary files and directories are renamed to their target name.
+Any required copies are created.

 Remaining deleted directories are removed.